Julie Gonzales

+In December 2025, Gonzales announced a campaign for the 2026 United States Senate election in Colorado, challenging incumbent U.S. senator John Hickenlooper in the Democratic primary.
+She lost the primary to Hickenlooper.

-Early life
+Early life and career

-Gonzales was born on the San Carlos Apache reservation in Arizona and grew up in south Texas.
+Gonzales was born on the San Carlos Apache reservation in Arizona and grew up in South Texas.
 She is the sixth of seven children born to Gloria and Mario Gonzales.
-Her father was a rancher and is now a medical cannabis producer in northern New Mexico.
-She attended Yale University, where she studied History along with Ethnicity, Race, and Migration.
+Her father was a rancher, and is now a medical cannabis producer in northern New Mexico.
+Gonzales moved to Colorado after graduating from Yale University in 2005, where she studied History and Ethnicity, Race, and Migration.

-Early career

-Gonzales moved to Colorado after graduating from Yale University in 2005.
-She worked as a community organizer in Denver, where she organized for causes in support of affordable housing, the environment, teachers and workers rights, college-preparatory education, and immigrants rights.
-In 2006, Gonzales volunteered and caucused for Bernie Sanders' campaign, before being hired by the Colorado Democratic Party, where she served as Morgan Carroll’s persuasion field director during her CD6 Congressional campaign, engaged volunteers, and turned out voters in support of Hillary Clinton.
-In 2017, Julie was elected by HD5 to serve as a member of the Party’s Central Committee and Executive Committee.
+After moving to Denver, Gonzales worked as a community organizer for affordable housing, environmentalism, teachers and workers rights, college-preparatory education, and immigrants rights.
+In 2016, Gonzales volunteered and caucused for Bernie Sanders' campaign, before being hired by the Colorado Democratic Party, where she served as Morgan Carroll's persuasion field director during her CD6 Congressional campaign, engaged volunteers, and turned out voters in support of Hillary Clinton.
+In 2017, Julie was elected by HD5 to serve as a member of the Party's Central Committee and Executive Committee.

-Political career
+Colorado Senate

-Gonzales was elected in the general election on November 6, 2018, winning 83 percent of the vote over 17 percent of Republican candidate Gordon Alley.
-She currently serves on the Judiciary committee, Local Government & Housing committee, Appropriations committee, Finance committee, Committee on Legal Services, and the Legislative Council.
+In the 2018 Colorado Senate election for the 34th district, Gonzales won the primary election with 14,798 votes (63.8%) and won the general election with 54,312 votes (83.1%), defeating Republican candidate Gordon Alley.
+She serves as the Senate Majority Whip and serves on the Judiciary committee, Local Government & Housing committee, Appropriations committee, Finance committee, Committee on Legal Services, and the Legislative Council.

+In the Senate, Gonzales supported progressive legislation on criminal justice, reproductive rights, and immigration.
+In 2020, she sponsored SB 20–100, the bill which repealed Colorado's death penalty.
+In 2022, after the repeal of Roe v.
+Wade, she sponsored legislation to codify abortion access in Colorado statute.
+In 2025, Gonzales sponsored SB 25-276, a proposal to further limit Colorado state and local cooperation with federal immigration enforcement and to bar immigration operations in schools, hospitals, houses of worship, and child-care centers.
+In 2026, Gonzales sponsored and spoke at a Colorado Worker Rights United rally in favor of the 2026 Worker Protection Act.